The Featured Young Performer 2018

 - A very brief outline of studies and performance experience to date, including a list of contemporary pieces in repertoire (performed or studied; this need not be extensive)

 - If possible, a short recording on CD of their playing; a contemporary piece is preferable but not obligatory (recording quality is not important, and candidates should not deterred from applying if they can’t send a recording).

 - A list of dates within the period November 1st to January 18th when it would be impossible (not merely inconvenient) to be auditioned.

-Applicants called for audition will be asked to pay a £20 fee, payable once the conformation of the audition has been sent.
+Applicants called for audition will be asked to pay a £20 fee, payable once the confirmation of the audition has been sent.
 Any applicant for whom this would be financially prohibitive should contact the office.
 (Please note: the audition panel offer their time without receiving any fee, and all submission payments are used to cover administration and other costs associated with the Featured Young Performer project).

 To send applications: